raing3/tempar/docs/README.md

  * NoEffex: The corrupt PSID function as well as possibly some other code.
  * Normmatt: His great code type analyzer tool.
  * RedHate: Improving upon the NitePR code base.
  * The original NitePR Coders: SANiK, imk and telazorn are probably the most to thank for this as a large amount of the original code and ideas were theres from NitePR.
  * weltall: The CWCheat cheat device and all the great code types which were implemented into it... even if the non-standard pointer codes were a bitch to implement.
  * xist: Giving me a great name for the cheat device.
  * Everyone else who helped along the way with testing, fixes and suggestions!

+## Useful links

+ * [PSPAR.com](http://www.pspar.com/): Datel PSP action replay cheat database.
+ * [CWCheat DB Editor](https://code.google.com/archive/p/cwcheatdb/downloads) (by Pasky): Modify PSPAR/CWCheat format
+   database files.